SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

    :::caution Do not modify these values

    Modifying these values will cause the Sumo Logic apps to not function correctly.
-   * `component“webserver”` - This value is used by Sumo Logic apps to identify application components.
+   * `component “webserver”` - This value is used by Sumo Logic apps to identify application components.
    * `webserver_system: “nginx”` - This value identifies the database system.
    :::